techjpiron/julien-blog/README.md

 ## Design

 - 🚀 Server-side rendering with react-router
+- 🗒️ React.js
 - 🔒 TypeScript for type safety
 - 🎉 TailwindCSS for styling
+- 📱 Responsive design
 - ✍️  Form validation
 - 🖼️ Image lazy loading
 - 😎 Accessible with keyboard using react-aria
+- 📨 Notification when users create, update, and delete posts
+- 🌊 Deployed on OceanCloud within a Docker image

 ## Features
 - List posts on homepage